 Although the Scottish Crown Estate is owned by the Monarch ‘in right of the Crown’, Crown Estate Scotland manages it on behalf of Scottish Ministers.
 The Monarch may ask Crown Estate Scotland to provide factual information on how proposed legislation is likely to affect the Estate.
 If that happens, Crown Estate Scotland will provide factual information only and will not provide comment.

 We primarily get our income from leases on the property that we manage, usually in the form of rent – just like renting a house or a car.

-Tenants rent rural property, the seabed, foreshore, urban property and certain mineral and fishing rights.
-Information on income and property value can be found in our annual reports.
-See here for more information.
+Tenants rent rural property, the seabed, foreshore, urban property, and certain mineral and fishing rights.
+Information on income and property value can be found in our annual reports - see the downloads section.

 Will the management of Crown Estate assets in Scotland be devolved locally?

 The Scottish Crown Estate Act 2019 makes provision for some assets to be managed by certain types of local bodies including local authorities and community organisations.

 We are currently running a pilot scheme to test options for how this could work in practice.
 You can read more the current progress of the scheme here.

 Information about Scottish Government’s Transfers & Delegations process which enables eligible bodies to take on management of specific Scottish Crown Estate assets is here.